 Gullane Golf Club

 Golf at Gullane can be dated as far back as 1650.
-In 1884 Willie Park Jnr laid down the first course at Gullane Golf Club, in 1898 The number 2 course was open, and in 1910 the third in the trilogy of superb golf links was completed.
+In 1884 Willie Park Jnr laid down the first course at Gullane Golf Club, in 1898 The number 2 course was open, and in 1910 the third in the trilogy of great golf links was completed.

 Gullane Golf Club is a private members’ club with three traditional and superb links courses.
 With a noticeable history, stunning views over the sea and Gullane Hill and as always incredible and warming hospitality, Gullane is a destination that should be included in any east Lothian Golf Tour.